shaunildm/cryptovsstocks/README.md

 # Conclusion

-Financial markets are going through a tough time right now due to COVID.
-The world is on forlough so financial markets are reflecting the decisions made by our leaders to shut everything down, but keep a certain part of the economy deemed as essential.
-We can also see that markets are slowly but surely adapting and overcoming which is a really good sign.
-Things of course are not just going to return to normal, but a path to normal gains does exist.
+Financial markets are going through a though time right now much like the rest of the world due to the COVID pandemic.
+Economies of scale have been furloughed and production has been reduced dramatically.
+It is expected that financial markets will take a hit.
+A more surprising insight gained was the downward moving averages displayed by Etherium and XRP.
+The findings are very alarming as these crypto's are trending out of existence.
+A positive note for crypto is that there is evidence that could suggest the fast trading nature of cryptocurrencies allow them to bounce back quicker than traditional financial markets.
+Crypto's aren't bound by strict trading windows or other regulations that publicly traded stocks must adhere too.

-What is most surprising is the turn around times of the various cryptocurrencies.
-All of them showed signs of stabalization in price and this could be incentive for investors to diversify and hedge more using cryptocurrency.
+Another positive take away is that all of the markets are showing some initial signs of stabilization.
+This brings hope, showing the economy can adapt and overcome despite the pandemic.
+It would be interesting to dive deeper into crypto metrics as well.
+Possible future projects could include more comparative analysis of crypto's versus individual companies, or a comparison with gold, silver, and oil.